 Here's a nice little collection of plantain recipes that would be common to both African and Haitian diets.
-Plantain bananas are to be cooked before being eaten, and can be boiled, steamed, baked or fried.
+Plantain bananas should be cooked before being eaten, and can be boiled, steamed, baked, or fried.

-While a team of us were in Vignier, Haiti, we were well looked after at the work site each day.
-With the help of some family and young girls in the community, our hostess served us delicious lunches.
+While The Julia Project Foundation team was in Vignier, Haiti, we were well looked after at the work site each day.

-I took the opportunity to video them in the kitchen one morning, while they were preparing the meal for that particular day.
-Have a look!
+I took the opportunity to video them in the kitchen one morning, while they were busy preparing the meal for that day.
+I wanted to thank them and learn their cooking secrets.

-This Haitian fried plantain was prepared slightly different than the
+This Haitian fried plantain was prepared slightly different from the African version of fried plantain that's commonly eaten in Kenya.

 Plantain, peeled and ends cut off